 The Fastrider Chrono was designed to coordinate with the look of various Scrambler motorcycles (originally produced in the 1960s) that were recently resurrected by Ducati.
 Accordingly, there are three dial variations that match the bikes: bright yellow, olive green, and red.

-Fastrider Chronos come in 42 mm diameter cases, just like the Black Shield.
+Fastrider Chronos comes in 42 mm diameter cases, just like the Black Shield.
 And while the design and dimensions are the same, the steel case and new dials, create an entirely new aesthetic.

-Apart from the polished and skeletonized, ruthenium treated hour, minute and chronograph second hands – and the facetted, polished applied hour indices – everything on the chronograph has a matte or brushed finish.
+Apart from the polished and skeletonized, ruthenium treated hour, minute and chronograph second hands – and the faceted, polished applied hour indices – everything on the chronograph has a matte or brushed finish.

 A flat sapphire crystal protects the dial, with a steel screwed-in caseback.
 The crown screws-down and features what Tudor refers to as a “double waterproofness system,” resulting in a water-resistance rating of 150 meters.

 Angular pushers recall the body of the Ducati.
 At 9 ‘clock on the caseband is a flat, matte black PVD rapid date corrector (which requires the included Tudor tool), and is shaped and decorated with the Ducati shield motif.